domschl/HuggingFaceGuidedTourForMac/NextSteps/llama.cpp.md

-## Using Metal acceleration with [`llama.cpp`](https://github.com/ggerganov/llama.cpp) and high quality chat models like llama s
+## Using Metal acceleration with [`llama.cpp`](https://github.com/ggerganov/llama.cpp) and high quality chat models such as llama 2

 ### Preparations

-This project is independent of Python, Jupyter, Tensorflow, Pytorch, and Huggingface.
-We use the `llama.cpp` project to access the Mac's accelerator Hardware directly via metal.
+This project is independent of Python, Jupyter, Tensorflow, Pytorch.
+We use Huggingface's site as source for models, and the `llama.cpp` project to access the Mac's accelerator Hardware directly via metal.

 First, let's install some tools useful for C++ development:

 > **Note:** This installation is optional, since the core-tools (compiler and make) are already installed, if Homebrew is installed, or as part of macOS.
 This simply installs newer versions and optional compilers and build-tools: